 With the right printer, you can get your own 3D printed miniatures at home.
 A good 3D printer will enhance the quality of your design and help you create better games.

 The best 3D printers for miniatures are high-quality machines that are reliable, easy to use, and affordable.

 - SINDOH DP200 3DWOX

 There are various 3D printers that you can use to print miniatures at home.
 The best 3D printer for figurines and miniatures produces models with details.

 With the right 3D printer, you can print your own figurines and create new games.

 If you don’t want to design figurines from scratch, you can download models from sites like Thingiverse.
 After downloading a design, you can edit or print it right away.

 Below are examples of 3D printed miniatures that you can create.
 You can download these models for free thanks to the skillful Dutchmogul.

-To create your 3D miniature, a heated plastic is extruded through a hole.
+To create your 3D miniature, heated plastic is extruded through a hole.
 The hole is the nozzle diameter.
 Make sure the nozzle size of the printer is not above 0.4mm.

-You should consider the accuracy of the printer head movement in X and Y direction.
+Consider the accuracy of the printer head movement in X and Y direction.